FAQs on Engineers’ Choice Awards

 About the recognition

-More than 90 product nominations from 43 companies were entered for consideration in the 2018 Engineers’ Choice Awards.
-Control Engineering subscribers voted to identify the products they felt were the most exceptional based on technological advancement, service to the industry, and market impact.
-Engineers’ Choice Award winners and honorable mentions were named in 26 categories.
-Awards will be presented as part of the 2018 Engineering Awards in Manufacturing event held on April 16, 2018, in Chicago.
+More than 70 product nominations from 48 companies were entered for consideration in the 2022 Engineers’ Choice Awards.
+Control Engineering subscribers voted to identify the products they felt were the most exceptional based on technological advancement, service to the industry and market impact.
+Engineers’ Choice Award winners and honorable mentions were named in 19 categories.
+Presentation of the awards is not planned at the time of this annoucement due to global conditions surrounding the COVID-19 pandemic.

 About Control Engineering

 Control Engineering (www.controleng.com) is the leader in connecting the global industrial engineering audience through the coverage of and education about automation, control and instrumentation technologies in a regionally focused, actionable manner through online and print media and in-person events.
-Control Engineering, Consulting-Specifying Engineer, and Plant Engineering are part of CFE Media LLC, located in Downers Grove, Ill.
+Control Engineering, Consulting-Specifying Engineer and Plant Engineering are part of CFE Media and Technology, located in Downers Grove, Ill.
 CFE stands for Content for Engineers (www.cfemedia.com).

-If you require additional information not in this document, or if you have any questions or concerns, please contact Mark Hoske at mhoske(at)cfemedia.com.
+If you require additional information not in this document, or if you have any questions or concerns, please contact McKenzie Burns, firstname.lastname@example.org.

 Return to the Control Engineering Engineers’ Choice Award program page.